Former Police Officer Indicted on Taking Bribe in DUI Case

 According to the article, Tybee Police Chief had already fired the 23-year-old police officer for violating department standards and not being able to perform to departmental standards.
 The officer was reportedly still on probation for his job when he was fired.
 The said incident occurred only five months after he was hired.

 This is an interesting article.
 It would be interesting when more facts come out during the trial of this officer, who was clearly having other problems performing his functions as a police officer.
 A Georgia DUI arrest is probably the most common type of arrest an officer will make in his or her career in law enforcement.
-It is important that police departments ensure that their officers perform to the highest standards.
+Police departments must ensure that their officers perform to the highest standards.

 Many of our clients suffer because a lot of police officers do not follow proper procedures while making a DUI arrest.
 Studies over the years have shown frequent instances of officers not knowing how to conduct a field sobriety test properly.
 Sometimes, it is frightening to think that our lives and our future could rest in the hands of a police officer.